Professional Reviews

 🥇1.
 Norton Mobile Security — Advanced Cybersecurity Protections for Android

 Norton’s Android app also comes with good Wi-Fi protection — it warns you of any unsecured Wi-Fi networks, and includes a secure VPN.
-Norton’s VPN protects your browsing data with 256-bit AES encryption, maintains fast speeds across most servers, and is able to access most streaming sites.
+Norton’s VPN protects your browsing data with 256-bit AES encryption, maintains fast speeds across most servers, and is compatible with most streaming sites.
 It also has full protection against DNS, WebRTC, and IPv6 leaks.
 Overall, the VPN is pretty good for an antivirus-bundled VPN, but there are better options out there (if you’re willing to invest in a premium standalone VPN, I recommend ExpressVPN).

 Norton Mobile Security is available as a standalone purchase (or as part of Norton’s excellent internet security suites).
-The standalone app costs $14.99 / year and covers just 1 Android device, whereas Norton 360 Deluxe covers up to 5 devices across all operating systems for only $49.99 / year (and is our #1 antivirus suite in 2023).
+The standalone app costs $17.99 / year* and covers just 1 Android device, whereas Norton 360 Deluxe covers up to 5 devices across all operating systems for only $49.99 / year* (and is our #1 antivirus suite in 2024).
 US users should also consider Norton’s LifeLock plans that add identity theft protection and up to $1 million in insurance.
 The mobile app comes with a 14-day free trial, and all of Norton’s internet security suites are backed by a generous 60-day money-back guarantee.

 Bottom Line: